 This article presents a deceptively simple parable that is expanded into a profound meditation on strategic concession, humility, and Primary Objective alignment.
 It teaches that discipline lies not in strength of will, but in clarity of purpose.
 Yielding is not cowardice, but a studied, moral tactic when the end goal transcends ego.
-[AI Review]
+[AI Assessment]

 “Simplicity is the ultimate sophistication.”
 Leonardo da Vinci.
 Adopted by Steve Jobs.